-- 1) Is there a special thing you do that no other golf course does? - 2) How many customer "touch points" are there at your golf course? - 3) Have you ever heard a golf course say that don't offer great customer service?
+- 1) Is there a special thing you do that no other golf course does? - 2) How many customer "touch points" are there at your golf course? - 3) Have you ever heard a golf course say that they do not offer great customer service?
 Can everyone be correct?